run-llama/awesome-rag/README.md

 - [RAG: Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks](./papers/rag.md) - An information retrieval augmented generation model that can be used for various knowledge-intensive NLP tasks.
 (Lewis, Patrick, et al. 2020)

-- [RA-DIT: Retrieval-Augmented Dual Instruction Tuning (RA-DIT)](./papers/ra-dit.md) - Improve the performance of retrieval-augmented generation models by fine-tuning the retrieval and generation components jointly.
-(Khattar, Dheeraj, et al. 2021)

-- [CRAG - Corrective Retrieval Augmented Generation Llama Pack](./papers/crag.md) - Enhance the robustness of language model generation by evaluating and augmenting the relevance of retrieved documents through a an evaluator and large-scale web searches.
-(Shi-Qi Yan, Jia-Chen Gu, et al. 2024) [llamapack)](https://github.com/run-llama/llama_index/tree/main/llama-index-packs/llama-index-packs-corrective-rag)
+- [CRAG - Corrective Retrieval Augmented Generation](./papers/crag.md) - Enhance the robustness of language model generation by evaluating and augmenting the relevance of retrieved documents through a an evaluator and large-scale web searches.
+(Shi-Qi Yan, Jia-Chen Gu, et al. 2024) [(llamapack)](https://github.com/run-llama/llama_index/tree/main/llama-index-packs/llama-index-packs-corrective-rag)

 - [Dense x Retrieval: What Retrieval Grnaularity Should We Use?](./papers/dense-retrieval.md) - Improve dense retrieval by using a more fine-grained retrieval granularity as known as Propositions.
-(Tong Chen, et al. 2023) [llamapack)](https://github.com/run-llama/llama_index/tree/main/llama-index-packs/llama-index-packs-dense-x-retrieval)
+(Tong Chen, et al. 2023) [(llamapack)](https://github.com/run-llama/llama_index/tree/main/llama-index-packs/llama-index-packs-dense-x-retrieval)

 - [In-Context Learning for Extreme Multi-Label Classification](./papers/in-context-learning.md) - A retrieval-augmented generation model that can be used for extreme multi-label classification.
-(Karel, et al. 2021) [llamapack)](https://github.com/run-llama/llama_index/tree/main/llama-index-packs/llama-index-packs-infer-retrieve-rerank)
+(Karel, et al. 2021) [(llamapack)](https://github.com/run-llama/llama_index/tree/main/llama-index-packs/llama-index-packs-infer-retrieve-rerank)

 - [Self-Discover: Large Language Models Self-Compose Reasoning Structures](./papers/self-discover.md) - A retrieval-augmented generation model that can be used for self-composing reasoning structures.
-(Pei, et al. 2021) [llamapack)](https://github.com/run-llama/llama_index/tree/main/llama-index-packs/llama-index-packs-self-discover)
+(Pei, et al. 2021) [(llamapack)](https://github.com/run-llama/llama_index/tree/main/llama-index-packs/llama-index-packs-self-discover)

 - [SELF-RAG: LEARNING TO RETRIEVE, GENERATE, AND CRITIQUE THROUGH SELF-REFLECTION](./papers/self-rag.md) - A retrieval-augmented generation model that can be used for self-reflection.
-(Akari, et al. 2023) [llamapack)](https://github.com/run-llama/llama_index/tree/main/llama-index-packs/llama-index-packs-self-rag)
+(Akari, et al. 2023) [(llamapack)](https://github.com/run-llama/llama_index/tree/main/llama-index-packs/llama-index-packs-self-rag)

 - [Chain-of-Table: Evolving Tables in the Reasoning Chain for Table Understanding](./papers/chain-of-table.md) - A retrieval-augmented generation model that can be used for table understanding.
-(Zilong, et al. 2024) [llamapack)](https://github.com/run-llama/llama_index/tree/main/llama-index-packs/llama-index-packs-tables)
+(Zilong, et al. 2024) [(llamapack)](https://github.com/run-llama/llama_index/tree/main/llama-index-packs/llama-index-packs-tables)

-- [InstructRetro: Instruction Tuning Post Retrieval-Augmented Pretraining](./papers/instructretro.md) - A Large Language Model pretrained with retrieval before instruction tuning (Wei Ping, et al. 2023)

 - [RAPTOR: Recursive Abstractive Processing for Tree-Organized Retrieval](./papers/raptor.md) - An approach to enhance RAG by creating a summary tree from text chunks, providing deeper insights and overcoming the limitations of short, contiguous text retrieval.
 (Sarthi, Parth, et al. 2024)